 People also ask

-What was Robert Koch famous for?
+Robert Koch

 Heinrich Hermann Robert Koch was a German physician and microbiologist.
 As the discoverer of the specific causative agents of deadly infectious diseases including tuberculosis, cholera and anthrax, he is regarded as one of the main founders of...
 Wikipedia